Who We Are

 DEIA POLICY

-NEPA inclusive is more than a provider of services.
-NEPA Inclusive is an idea, a concept, a movement–that all people, including people with disabilities, should be able to determine their own path in life, including where they work, where they live, who they live with, and how they live.
+PA inclusive is more than a provider of services.
+PA Inclusive is an idea, a concept, a movement–that all people, including people with disabilities, should be able to determine their own path in life, including where they work, where they live, who they live with, and how they live.
 Our role is to support them in achieving their goals.

-What started as a small, local agency in Pittston, PA, NEPA Inclusive now supports people in 12 counties and advocates for and creates awareness of inclusion in countless others.
-With social media, video conferencing, website, email marketing, and other means of telling our story, NEPA Inclusive reaches people all around the country and even the world in promoting the idea of inclusion.
+What started as a small, local agency in Pittston, PA, PA Inclusive now supports people in 12 counties and advocates for and creates awareness of inclusion in countless others.
+With social media, video conferencing, website, email marketing, and other means of telling our story, PA Inclusive reaches people all around the country and even the world in promoting the idea of inclusion.

 Direct services through the Office of Developmental Programs IDD Waiver system and OVR PETS (high school students) and Adult Services are offered in the following PA counties: Berks, Bucks, Carbon, Columbia, Lackawanna, Lehigh, Luzerne, Northampton, Monroe, Montgomery, Wyoming, with more counties emerging all the time.